Sv443-Network/UserUtils/README.md

 Usage: `amplifyMedia(mediaElement: HTMLMediaElement, multiplier?: number): AmplifyMediaResult`

 Amplifies the gain of a media element (like `<audio>` or `<video>`) by a given multiplier (defaults to 1.0).
+This is how you can increase the volume of a media element beyond the default maximum volume of 1.0 or 100%.
 Make sure to limit the multiplier to a reasonable value ([clamp()](#clamp) is good for this), as it may cause clipping or bleeding eardrums.

 ⚠️ This function has to be run in response to a user interaction event, else the browser will reject it because of the strict autoplay policy.